MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 To generate and transfer your own tenant key to Azure Key Vault, follow the procedures in [How to generate and transfer HSM-protected keys for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/) from the Azure Key Vault documentation.

-When the key is transferred to Key Vault, it is given a key ID in Key Vault, which is a URL that contains the name of the vault, the keys container, the name of the key, and the key version.
+When the key is transferred to Key Vault, it is given a key ID in Key Vault, which is a URL that contains the name of the key vault, the keys container, the name of the key, and the key version.
 For example: **https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333**.
 You will need to tell the Azure Rights Management service from Azure Information Protection to use this key, by specifying this URL.

 But before Azure Information Protection can use the key, the Azure Rights Management service must be authorized to use the key in your organization's key vault.
 To do this, the Azure Key Vault administrator uses the Key Vault PowerShell cmdlet, [Set-AzureRmKeyVaultAccessPolicy](https://msdn.microsoft.com/en-us/library/mt603625(v=azure.300\).aspx) and grants permissions to the Azure Rights Management service principal, **Microsoft.Azure.RMS**.
 For example: